Marine Safety Equipment Support

-The ALERT Man-Overboard Alarm System is a marine safety system designed to notify the vessel if someone falls overboard, and locate the Crew Member Overboard (MOB).
+The ALERT Man-Overboard Alarm System is a marine safety system designed to notify the vessel if someone falls overboard within seconds, and locate the Crew Member Overboard (MOB).
 It includes an automatic, water-activated Transmitter and an on-vessel Receiver.
+Additionally, a Portable Direction Finder can be utilized to home in on the Transmitter's transmission.
 Upon hitting the water, the Transmitter immediately transmits to the Receiver on the boat, alerting the crew of a fall overboard.
-The Receiver sounds an internal siren and a red “Man-Overboard” light is illuminated.
-The Receiver can also shutdown the engine, mark a position on a compatible GPS, and sound other alarm systems.
-There are two types of ALERT Transmitters, the ALERT2 and the ALERT418.
-There is one ALERT2 Receiver that works with both the ALERT2 and the ALERT418 Transmitters.
+The Receiver sounds an internal siren and can be wired for additional Man-Overboard alerting functions.
+The Receiver can also shutdown the engine, and mark a position on a compatible chart-plotter system.
+There are two types of ALERT Man-Overboard Alarm System Products.
+Both work with each other's devices and have features and benefits that works best for your safety budget.

 The ALERT Man-Overboard Alarm System has a water activated Transmitter (either the ALERT2 or the ALERT418) that is easily and comfortably worn by the deck crew.
-If the Transmitter becomes submerged for a few seconds, it switches on automatically, transmitting a radio signal to the ALERT2 Receiver on the boat.
+If the Transmitter becomes submerged for a few seconds, it switches on automatically, transmitting a radio signal to the ALERT Receiver on the boat.
 When the Receiver picks up the signal it sounds a loud alarm, alerting the deck crew, allowing for a locally managed rescue operation.
 It works in fresh or salt water.
+With the contacts on the back of the Receiver, additional functions can be programmed to kill the engine or amplify alerting functions.

 With the optional ALERT2 Portable Direction Finder, the victim can be located when the hand held antenna is swept around the horizon and pointed in the direction of the MOB.
 Maximum range is 1 nautical mile.